The IBG Process:

 Nine Steps to Selling Your Business for Maximum Value

-The IBG Process starts as we work to help you formulate solid answers to key questions.
+1. We help you formulate solid answers to key questions

 - Is now the best time to sell my business?

-- How do I sell my business for the best terms and full company value?
+- How will I sell my business for the best price and terms?

-- What changes will maximize the value of my business and help me achieve my objectives?
+- What changes within my company will maximize its selling price and help me achieve my objectives?

-- What is the real business valuation, price and terms that you are likely to get?
+- What price and terms are you likely to get?